 The purpose of the Funding Impact Statement is to identify the amount of funds produced from each source of Council funding, and how the funds were applied.
 Refer to Note 27 (major variances from budget) for more detail.
-The capital funding deficit represents the extent to which rates funded depreciation is available to meet capital expenditure.
+The deficit for capital funding represents the operating surplus used for capital funding from rates funded depreciation.